Hawkwind: 1969: formation

-Dave Brock and Mick Slattery had been in the London-based psychedelic band Famous Cure, and a meeting with bassist John Harrison revealed a mutual interest in electronic music, which led the trio to embark upon a new musical venture together.
+Dave Brock and guitarist Mick Slattery had been in the London-based psychedelic band Famous Cure, and a meeting with bassist John Harrison revealed a mutual interest in electronic music, which led the trio to embark upon a new musical venture together.
 Seventeen-year-old drummer Terry Ollis replied to an advert in a music weekly; Nik Turner and Michael "Dik Mik" Davies, old acquaintances of Brock, offered help with transport and gear, but were soon pulled into the band.

-Gatecrashing a local talent night at the All Saints Hall, Notting Hill, they were so disorganised as to not even have a name, opting for "Group X" at the last minute, nor any songs, choosing to play an extended 20-minute jam on the Byrds' "Eight Miles High".
+Slattery and Ollis were flatting in Talbot Road near All Saints Notting Hill, where bands performed in the church hall on Friday nights.
+On 29 August 1969 Slattery called in as the stage was being set up and asked someone if they could play a couple of numbers later.
+The band did not have a name yet and the best they could come up with on the night was Group X. They were given a 10 or 15 minute spot and played a 15 or 20 minute improvisation based on (by differing accounts) either the Byrds' "Eight Miles High" or John Coltrane's "India".
 BBC Radio 1 DJ John Peel was in the audience, and was impressed enough to tell event organiser Douglas Smith to keep an eye on them.
 Smith signed them up and got them a deal with Liberty Records on the back of a deal he was setting up for Cochise.

-The band settled on the name "Hawkwind" after briefly being billed as "Group X" and "Hawkwind Zoo".

-A session took place at Abbey Road Studios to record demos of "Hurry on Sundown" and other tracks (which were eventually included on the remastered version of the group's debut album Hawkwind), after which Slattery left.
-He was replaced by Huw Lloyd-Langton who, during his former employment in a musical instrument shop, had known Brock (who at the time was a busker) and sold guitar strings to him.
+A recording session took place at Abbey Road Studios late in the year to record demos of "Hurry on Sundown" and other tracks (which were eventually included on the remastered version of the group's debut album Hawkwind).
+Slattery left the band after the session, and they auditioned guitarists to replace him.
+One of the candidates was Huw Lloyd-Langton, who had earlier worked at the Ivor Mairants Musicentre and knew Brock, who used bought guitar strings at the Musicentre.
+Another candidate was a guitarist from Switzerland who happened to know Lloyd-Langton's girlfriend.
+The job went to Lloyd-Langton.